tcsalameh/bike-lights/README.md

 An LED light strip covers both sides of the bike, going up the downtube (the bottom part of the frame), around the front of the headtube (the front part of the frame above the wheel), and back down the downtube on the other side.

 The computer (an Arduino Uno) and battery sit inside a re-purposed water bottle container attached to the seat tube (the middle part of the frame).
-A hall sensor chip installed on one of the seat stays (the back lower part of the frame) records whenever a magnet attached to one of the spokes comes close.
+A [Hall sensor chip](https://en.wikipedia.org/wiki/Hall_effect_sensor) installed on one of the seat stays (the back lower part of the frame) records whenever a magnet attached to one of the spokes passes by.
 The computer uses this data to measure speed, so it can determine what to display on the light strip.

 I also wanted to be able to easily detach the whole system from my bike, in about 5 minutes or less.
 The light strip and sensor cabling can detach from the power/computer container, and the whole system is secured with velcro to the frame.
 I've been able to take it on and off, and even stick it in a backpack, without too much trouble.